Expressions Through Felt Wisdom is What Heals

 LEARNING OBJECTIVES

-- Facilitate moment-to-moment awareness of body sensations, breath, emotional energy and thought to identify and integrate traumatic memories
+2. Facilitate moment-to-moment awareness of bodily sensations, breath, emotional energy, and thoughts to support the identification and integration of traumatic memories.

-- Explain how core practices in ISTP™ are used for somatic processing and integration for healing trauma
+3. Explain how core practices in ISTP support somatic processing and integration for trauma healing.

-- Apply restorative & supported postures to engage in felt expression through safety and stability in the body
+5. Apply supported postures to facilitate felt expression and promote safety and stability in the body

-- Learn the art of invitational language and how to engage the body in relaxation response
+6. Learn and use invitational language to engage the body in a relaxation response

-- Understand 3 fundamentals of breathing skills and apply techniques to mediate resilience in sympathetic and parasympathetic nervous systems
+8. Learn the three fundamentals of breathing techniques and use these skills to build resilience within both the sympathetic and parasympathetic nervous systems

-- Describe the rational for infusing ceremony into clinical practice
+13. Describe the rational for incorporating ceremony into clinical practice

 PREREQUISITE : Completion of Level 1